sftp-nik/EncryptVault/README.md

 ### File and Folder Encryption/Decryption Tool

 This project is a Python-based tool for encrypting and decrypting files and folders using AES encryption with SHA-512 hashing.
 It allows you to securely protect your sensitive data and files.
+Which further after some changes you can use as Ransomware, I've one.
+If you want then message me!

 ![Screenshot 2024-07-12 114316](https://github.com/user-attachments/assets/e71faf5c-5525-4bdc-a93c-7b05a47d237b)